danielreuveni/Mergeable-Heap-Implementation/README.md

 We implement mergeable heap in three ways:
 1. The lists are sorted.
 2. The lists are not sorted.
-3. The lists are not sorted, and the dynamic groups to be merged are foreign.
+3. The lists are not sorted, and the dynamic sets to be merged are foreign.

 Make-Heap function is uniform for all sections.
 This function create two empty linked lists.
 Time complexity: O(1).